Gavin Sheets Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.18 team ERA ranks 15th across all league pitching staffs.
+- The Angels have a 4.23 team ERA that ranks 16th among all league pitching staffs.

-- Angels pitchers combine to surrender the 10th-fewest home runs in baseball (57 total, 1.1 per game).
+- Angels pitchers combine to surrender 61 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

+- The Angels will look to Barria (1-2) in his second start this season.

+- The right-hander last appeared in relief on Sunday, when he tossed one inning against the Miami Marlins, allowing no earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.